 3. Find a nice cosy space with good internet connection.
 Try to be in a room with soft furnishings and little echo.
 Get yourself some snacks, a drink – make sure you mute your mic when you enjoy these things.

-4. Wait for the link to be emailed around 7pm, and join us for 7.30pm.
-House keeping will occur and we’ll start recording some ten minutes plus later.
+4. Wait for the link to be emailed (approx 1 hour in advance) and be ready to join us ready to start from 2pm or 7.15pm.
+House keeping will occur as we gather and we’ll start when everyone is online.

 6. Scripts – there will be typos – part of the point of this exercise is to begin the process of producing a proper production further down the line, which means creating an editable and rehearse-with-able version for the future.
 I’ve sourced reasonably good versions, but there will be errors, editorial disagreements and just stupid find and replace cock ups buried.
 However, the errors should at least be nice and clear and changable – so we have a fighting chance.